pivotal/docs-tap/tap-gui/customize/customize-portal.hbs.md

 # Customize the portal

-This section describes how to customize the portal.
+This topic tells you how to customize the portal in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI).

 ## <a id="brand-customizing"></a> Customize branding